moq-wg/moq-transport/draft-ietf-moq-transport.md

 ## SUBSCRIBE {#message-subscribe-req}

-### Subscribe Filter {#sub-filter}
+### Subscribe Location Filter {#sub-filter}

 The receiver specifies a filter value that allows publisher to identify the range of groups and objects that needs to be delivered, wherever applicable.

-There are 3 filter values:
+There are 4 filter values:

-Current (0x1) : A filter value of "Current" implies objects from the beginning of the current group.
+Current (0x1) : A filter value of "Current" specifies an open-ended subscription with objects from the beginning of the current group.

-Latest (0x2): A filter value of "Latest" implies beginning from the current object of the current group.
+Latest (0x2): A filter value of "Latest" specifies an open-ended subscription beginning from the current object of the current group.

+AbsoluteStart (0x3):  A filter value of "AbsoluteStart" specifies an open-ended subscription with objects beginning from group/object identified in the StartGroup and StartObject fields.

-Absolute (0x3):  For filter value of "Absolute", the group information is obtained from the StartGroup and EndGroup fields, the object information is obtained from the StartObject and the EndObject fields.
+AbsoluteRange (0x4):  A filter value of "AbsoluteRange" specifies a closed subscription.
+The group information is obtained from the StartGroup and EndGroup fields, the object information is obtained from the StartObject and the EndObject fields.

 A filter value other than the above MUST be treated as error.

-## SUBSCRIBE Format
+### SUBSCRIBE Format
 A receiver issues a SUBSCRIBE to a publisher to request a track.

 The format of SUBSCRIBE is as follows: